Dirac dark matter, neutrino masses, and dark baryogenesis: Dark violation and electroweak baryogenesis

 where $v_w$ is the wall's velocity and $E_1(x)$ is the error function and $K_2(x)$ is the modified Bessel function of the second kind.

 The novelty of this mechanism, as presented by the authors of~\cite{Carena:2018cjh,Carena:2019xrr}, is that the chiral particles, for which the asymmetry is initially generated, do not couple to the $\operatorname{SU}(2)_L$ current, but instead give rise to a non-zero $\operatorname{U}(1)_B$ charge density in the proximity of the wall.
-This results in a $Z'$ background that couples to the SM fields with $\operatorname{U}(1)_B$ charge, which generates a chemical potential for the SM quarks \footnote{At $T=T_c$, the heavy fields $L'_L$ and $L''_R$ are already thermally decoupled and the $\operatorname{U}(1)_B$ current in the plasma is anomalous with respect to $\operatorname{SU}(2)_L$.
-This allows the generation of the non-zero chemical potential~\cite{Carena:2019xrr}.},
+This results in a $Z'$ background that couples to the SM fields with $\operatorname{U}(1)_B$ charge, where $\xi_{\chi_L}$ is given by the solution to Eq.~\eqref{eq:diffeq}, which is given by~\cite{Carena:2018cjh,Carena:2019xrr}